cypress-io/cypress-documentation/source/api/commands/type.md

 `{selectall}` | Selects all text by creating a `selection range` `{uparrow}` | Fires up event but does **not** move the cursor

-Text passed to `.type()` may also include any of the these modifier character sequences:
+Text passed to `.type()` may also include any of these modifier character sequences:

 Sequence | Notes
 --- | ---